Easy and Edible Sugar Skulls

 sugar skulls

-Now that the Day of the Dead or Día de Muertos has become so popular outside of Mexico, whether from Mexicans spreading their love for it, or tourists visiting Mexico and sharing their experience or even the influence of the lovely film, Coco, sugar skulls can be found everywhere, in every form and every size.
+Now that the Day of the Dead or Día de Muertos has become so popular outside of Mexico, whether from Mexicans spreading their love for it, or tourists visiting Mexico and sharing their experience or even the influence of the lovely film, Coco, sugar skulls, one of the most distinctive symbols of the holiday can be found everywhere, in every form and every size.

 They’re in paintings, on dishes, pots, lanterns, shirts, you name it.